matomo-org/plugin-VisitorGenerator/README.md

 ## Changelog

 - 1.0 Initial release
+- 1.1 New features:
+   * Added CLI commands
-- 1.1 Added CLI commands and possibility to generate websites, users and goals
+   * Added possibility to generate websites, users and goals
+   * Replay all log files within the data directory

 ## Support